Madisonkanna/madisonkanna.com/src/content/codebookclub.md

 3. **Introduce yourself** in the discord.
 4. **Remember** that you don't need to attend every meeting or event in the club!
 Just make it when you can.

-# Live Meetings.

-Every Sunday, the CodeBookClub has a live event.
-This is either a discussion group about the book we're currently reading, or it is a live CodeWars group coding challenge.
+# Group Coding Sessions.

+Every Sunday, I host a group coding session.
+Anyone is free to join, participate or just listen.

+**What:** For 1 hour, we tackle CodeWars problems together.
+This is a great way to practice coding, communication, and other skills that will help you when you do technical interviews.

+***When:*** Every Sunday, starting at either 2:00PM PST/5:30PM PST or 2:30PM PST/5:30PM EST. Every other Sunday, our 2PM meetinb begins with a 30 minute discsion of a chapter from the current book we're reading (see below for more details).

+**Where:** A link to the video call will be given to you when you join the club.

 We have a public calender for the club [here](https://calendar.google.com/calendar?cid=c292Ymk1dnU5bzRuanE5ZG5kYjNpbG84NDRAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) so you can get the exact Zoom link you'll need to join and a notification on your calender before the event starts.

-# CodeWars Group Coding Sessions.

-Every Sunday, we have a group coding session.

-**What:** We hold group coding sessions, where we tackle CodeWars problems together.
-This is a great way to practice coding, communication, and other skills that will help you when you do technical interviews.

-***When:*** Every Sunday at either 2:30PM PST/5:30PM PST or 2:00PM PST/5PM EST. Alternates each week and goes for 1 hour.
-Check calender for specifics.

-**Where:** On Zoom.
-Link to the call will be given to you when you join the club.

 # You Don't Know JS Discussion Group.